Towards Fairness-Aware Federated Learning: Promising Future Research Directions

 \section{Promising Future Research Directions}

-Fairness-aware FL research is still in its infancy.
+FAFL research is still in its infancy.
 Much research is still needed to strike a balance between FL server and the FL client interests.
 In Figure \ref{fig:ticktable}, we summarize the proposed taxonomy together with the assumptions, notions of fairness and fairness evaluation metrics our review has uncovered.
-It can be observed that the fundamental assumptions (1a--1b) are adopted in most FAFL approaches.
-For simplifying assumptions, the FL incentive mechanism research commonly rejects assumption 2c (i.e., data owners always agree to join FL when invited).
-Assumption 2e (i.e., a client dedicates all its resources to a given FL training task) is being relaxed in client customization research under FAFL.
-In the Non-Monetary Incentive Mechanism domain are works starting to emerge that relax assumption 2g (i.e., monopoly market structure).
-Among the notions of fairness, notion 4 (i.e., contribution fairness) is most widely adopted in contribution evaluation and incentive mechanism research.
-Notion 1 (i.e., accuracy parity) is commonly adopted in model optimization research, while notion 3 (i.e., selection fairness) is widely adopted in client selection research.
+It can be observed that the fundamental assumptions (A1--A2) are adopted in most FAFL approaches.
+For simplifying assumptions, the FL incentive mechanism research commonly rejects assumption B3 (i.e., data owners always agree to join FL when invited).
+Assumption B5 (i.e., a client dedicates all its resources to a given FL training task) is being relaxed in client customization research under FAFL.
+In the Non-Monetary Incentive Mechanism domain, there are works starting to emerge that relax assumption B7 (i.e., monopoly market structure).
+Among the notions of fairness, notion F5 (i.e., contribution fairness) is most widely adopted in contribution evaluation and incentive mechanism research.
+Notion F1 (i.e., performance distribution fairness) is commonly adopted in model optimization research, while notion F4 (i.e., selection fairness) is widely adopted in client selection research.
 Nevertheless, these notions of fairness are not jointly addressed in any one approach.
 There is a diversity of opinions among researchers in this area.
-One important finding in the usage of evaluation metrics is that the most relevant evaluation metric - Jain's Fairness Index (metric 4) - has not been adopted in any existing published FAFL approach.
+One important finding in the usage of evaluation metrics is that the most relevant evaluation metric - Jain's Fairness Index (metric E4) - is capable of evaluating diverse notions of fairness.
+While most works focused on applying JFI to Notion F1 (i.e., performance distribution fairness), future work can further adopt JFI to evaluate other fairness notions.
 In addition to the aforementioned potential areas of improvement, we highlight six promising future research directions in FAFL.